Skip to main content

 • A new freight corridor along Anketell Road and Thomas Road.

-• Road upgrades along Anketell Road, Kwinana Freeway and Roe Highway.
+• Road upgrades along Anketell Road, Kwinana Freeway, and Roe Highway.
 Ultimately, the Anketell-Thomas Road Freight Corridor will connect the port with Tonkin Highway in Byford.

 • Upgrades to the existing freight rail network between Kwinana and Cockburn, connecting the port with a logistic hub in Kenwick, Kewdale, and Forrestfield.